karthikvg/Student-feedback-app/README.md

 # Student-feedback-app
-This app is build using django framework
+This app is available on https://student-feedback.herokuapp.com/